kojosimtema/students-management-system-api/README.md

 if __name__ == '__main__':
     app.run()
 ```
-**2. Navigate to api/main/config and comment line 7 to 9 in the config.py file**
+**2. Navigate to api/main/config and comment line 7 to 9, line 64 to 67 and uncomment line 68 in the config.py file**
 ```
 import os
 from decouple import config